-9. 'ThirdPartyTrim'
+9. ThirdPartyTrim

-Description: Patch 'IOAHCIBlockStorage.kext' to force TRIM command support on AHCI SSDs.
+Description: Patch IOAHCIBlockStorage.kext to force TRIM command support on AHCI SSDs.

-Note: This option should avoided whenever possible.
+Note: This option should be avoided whenever possible.
 NVMe SSDs are compatible without the change.
-For AHCI SSDs on modern macOS version there is a dedicated built-in utility called 'trimforce'.
+For AHCI SSDs on modern macOS versions there is a dedicated built-in utility called 'trimforce'.
+Starting from 10.15 this utility creates 'EnableTRIM' variable in 'APPLE_BOOT_VARIABLE_GUID' namespace with '01 00 00 00' value.